-- mhvillage.com starts at $59.95 per single listing but it is the nation’s largest and most active websites listing mobile homes for sell by owner.
-They offer free tools when listing your home such as seller’s guide and a free NADA Book Value appraisal on your home.
+- mhvillage.com starts at $59.95 per single listing but it is the nation’s largest and most active websites listing mobile homes for sale by owner.
+They offer free tools when listing your homes such as seller’s guide and a free NADA Book Value appraisal on your home.

 - ebay.com is also a popular online destination for buying and selling real estate of all types.